-Right now, where I am at, there is a Winter Storm Warning out for the next 15 hours or so.
+Right now (winter 2013), where I am at, there is a Winter Storm Warning out for the next 15 hours or so.

 - Make sure you have a 3 day supply of water (3 gallons per person) and easy to prepare food.
 Here is my favorite 72 hour no-prep food kit.

 - Purchase a NOAA Weather Radio so you can stay aware of the situation if your other communication sources are cut off.
 Make sure it is battery operated and that you have extra batteries.

 - Make sure you have a good shovel.
 You may need to dig yourself out before help gets there.
 Or you simply may need to dig out your car!

 - Purchase a supply of flashlights (with batteries) and candles.